 - Active learning and social skills;

 How much do they make and what to expect?

 The salary of an accountant typically depends on their work experience and specialisation.
 The average annual salary for an accountant in an entry-level position is £28,824, while an accountant holding strong experience can earn up to £95,000.

 The working environment of an accountant depends on their job role and the organisation they work for.
 Working hours can often extend beyond the regular nine to five, especially at peak times such as the end of the tax month and financial year.
 For graduates stepping into accountancy, it is generally recommended to spend a few years training in public practice.
 This can help you gain experience and the ability to gradually take on additional responsibilities.

 If you aim to become an accountant, you should apply for one of the range of online Accounting and Finance programmes offered through Edology.

 Accounting and Financial Management

 A strong understanding of finance and accounting is a powerful tool in any business.
-Acquire the expertise to stand out from other professionals in this sector with the MA Finance & Investment (Accounting & Financial Management).
+Acquire the expertise to stand out from other professionals in this sector with the Master in Finance and Investments (Accounting & Financial Management).